00Pratik-Biswas00/Back_End_Projects/README.md

 To run the app.js file, in the cmd run nodemon app.js command

+📁 Blog Website -> It's a simple blog website where you can publish your blogs.
 📁 Number and BMI calculator -> It's a calculator where the calculation has been done on the server using the localhost.
+📁 To-do list app -> In the to-do list app mention your daily works.